Learn how to start investing at any age with goals, buffers, low-cost funds and a simple plan that balances growth and risk.

 Not keeping track of your progress

-Investing without periodic reviews can cause portfolios to drift off target.
-Try checking once or twice a year to ensure your allocations still match your goals.
+Investing without periodic reviews can cause portfolios to drift from their intended allocation.
+A review once or twice a year may help investors check whether their allocations still align with their goals and risk tolerance.

 01 /